-The indenture governing the 2010 Senior Notes contains certain covenants that, subject to certain exceptions and conditions, limit the ability of the Company and its restricted subsidiaries' ability to, among other things: (i) incur or guarantee additional indebtedness; (ii) make specified restricted payments; (iii) issue or sell capital stock; (iv) sell assets; (v) create liens; (vi) enter into agreements that restrict the restricted subsidiaries' ability to pay dividends, transfer assets or make intercompany loans; (vii) enter into transactions with shareholders or affiliates; and (viii) effect a consolidation or merger.
-As of December 31, 2012, management believes that the Company was in compliance with each of the financial restrictions and requirements.
+The indenture governing the 2010 Senior Notes contained certain covenants that, subject to certain exceptions and conditions, limited the ability of the Company and its restricted subsidiaries to, among other things: (i) incur or guarantee additional indebtedness; (ii) make specified restricted payments; (iii) issue or sell capital stock; (iv) sell assets; (v) create liens; (vi) enter into agreements that restrict the restricted subsidiaries' ability to pay dividends, transfer assets or make intercompany loans; (vii) enter into transactions with shareholders or affiliates; and (viii) effect a consolidation or merger.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-continued (In thousands of U.S. dollars, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued (In thousands of U.S. dollars, except share and per share data)

-2010 Senior Notes-continued
+2010 Senior Notes - continued

-In relation to aforesaid paragraphs, there are provisions under the indenture of the 2010 Senior Notes that limit or prohibit certain payments of dividends and other distributions by the Company and its respective restricted subsidiaries to persons who are not the Company or members of the Company respective restricted subsidiaries, subject to certain exceptions and conditions.
-As of December 31, 2012 and 2011, the net assets of the Company and its respective restricted subsidiaries of approximately \$2,500,000 and \$2,018,000, respectively were restricted from being distributed under the terms of the 2010 Senior Notes.
+There were provisions under the indenture of the 2010 Senior Notes that limited or prohibited certain payments of dividends and other distributions by the Company and its respective restricted subsidiaries to persons who were not the Company or members of the Company respective restricted subsidiaries, subject to certain exceptions and conditions (described in further detail in Note 16).
+As of December 31, 2012, the net assets of the Company and its respective restricted subsidiaries of approximately \$2,500,000 were restricted from being distributed under the terms of the 2010 Senior Notes.

-The Company has entered into a registration rights agreement whereby the Company has registered the notes to be issued in an exchange offer for the 2010 Senior Notes with the U.S. Securities and Exchange Commission in August 2010 and with further amendments filed in October and November 2010 in connection with the exchange offer, which registration statement was effective on November 12, 2010.
+The Company had entered into a registration rights agreement whereby the Company registered the notes to be issued in an exchange offer for the 2010 Senior Notes with the U.S. Securities and Exchange Commission in August 2010 and with further amendments filed in October and November 2010 in connection with the exchange offer, which registration statement was effective on November 12, 2010.

-On October 30, 2012, the Company received unrevoked consents from the holders (the "Holders") of the requisite aggregate principal amount of the 2010 Senior Notes necessary to approve certain proposed amendments to, among other things, allow the Company to (i) make an additional \$400,000 of restricted payments to fund the Studio City project-an integrated resort comprising entertainment, retail and gaming facilities to be developed in Cotai, Macau which is 60% held indirectly by MCE, and (ii) have the flexibility to transact with, and use any revenues or other payments generated or derived from, certain projects and to provide for certain other technical amendments (the "Proposed Amendments") to the indenture governing the 2010 Senior Notes and executed a supplemental indenture to give effect to the Proposed Amendments.
-The Company capitalized the payments to the agent and Holders who had validly delivered a consent to the Proposed Amendments totaling \$14,795 as deferred financing costs and expensed the third party fee of \$3,277 as a result of the aforementioned debt modification.
+On October 30, 2012, the Company received unrevoked consents from the holders (the "Holders") of the requisite aggregate principal amount of the 2010 Senior Notes necessary to approve certain proposed amendments to, among other things, allowed the Company to (i) make an additional \$400,000 of restricted payments to fund the Studio City project, a cinematically-themed integrated entertainment, retail and gaming resort in Cotai, Macau being developed by affiliated companies of the Group which are 60% held indirectly by MCE and (ii) have the flexibility to transact with, and use any revenues or other payments generated or derived from, certain projects and to provide for certain other technical amendments (the "Proposed Amendments") to the indenture governing the 2010 Senior Notes and executed a supplemental indenture to give effect to the Proposed Amendments.
+The Group capitalized the payments to the agent and Holders who had validly delivered a consent to the Proposed Amendments totaling \$14,795 as deferred financing costs and expensed the third party fee of \$3,277 as a result of the aforementioned debt modification.